Event topology and constituent-quark scaling of elliptic flow in heavy-ion collisions at the Large Hadron Collider using a multiphase transport model: Event Generation and Analysis Methodology

 Here, $v_{n,n}$ is called as the two particle flow coefficient.
-By rewriting Eq.~\ref{eq6} with the help of Eq.~\ref{eq5} one obtains:
+By rewriting Eq.~\ref{eq6} with the help of Eq.~\ref{eq5} one obtains~\cite{ATLAS:2012at,Aad:2015lwa}:

-Now, $v_{n,n}$ can be calculated as:
+Now, $v_{n,n}$ can be calculated as~\cite{ATLAS:2012at,Aad:2015lwa}:

 We have taken very narrow bins in $-\pi/2<\Delta\phi<3\pi/2$. $v_{n,n}$ are symmetric functions with respect to $p_{\rm T}^{a}$ and $p_{\rm T}^{b}$.
-The definition of harmonics defined in Eq.~\ref{eq2} also enters in Eq.~\ref{eq6}, which can be rewritten as;
+The definition of harmonics defined in Eq.~\ref{eq2} also enters in Eq.~\ref{eq6}, which can be rewritten as~\cite{ATLAS:2012at,Aad:2015lwa};

-By this definition, the event plane angle drops out in convolution.
-So, if the azimuthal anisotropy is driven by collective expansion then $v_{n,n}$ should factorize into the product of two single-particle harmonic coefficients.
+For simplicity, here we assume no correlation of symmetry plane angles ($\psi_n$) with pseudorapidity, and $\psi_n$ is assumed to be a global phase angle for all particles of the entire event, which is canceled when taking the azimuthal angle difference between two particles.
+However, one has to note that recent studies suggest pseudorapidity-dependent event plane fluctuations~\cite{CMS:2015xmx,ATLAS:2017rij}.
+If the azimuthal anisotropy is driven by collective expansion, then $v_{n,n}$ should factorize into the product of two single-particle harmonic coefficients~\cite{ALICE:2011svq,PHENIX:2002hqx,ATLAS:2012at,CMS:2013wjq}.

-From Eq.~\ref{eq10} we derive the single particle flow coefficient as:
+From Eq.~\ref{eq10} we derive the single particle flow coefficient as~\cite{ATLAS:2012at,Aad:2015lwa}:

-We now proceed for the estimation of azimuthal anisotropy of $\pi^++\pi^-$, $K^++K^-$ and $p+\bar{p}$ in different spherocity classes for Pb-Pb collisions at the LHC energies from AMPT.
-For better readability, here onwards we refer $\pi^++\pi^-$, $K^++K^-$ and $p+\bar{p}$ as pions, kaons and protons, respectively.
+We now proceed with the estimation of azimuthal anisotropy of $\pi^++\pi^-$, $K^++K^-$ and $p+\bar{p}$ in different spherocity classes for Pb+Pb collisions at the LHC energies from AMPT.
+For better readability, here onwards we refer to $\pi^++\pi^-$, $K^++K^-$ and $p+\bar{p}$ as pions, kaons, and protons, respectively.